LordPachelbel/NYT-Movie-Reviews/README.md

-# NYT-movie-reviews
+# NYT-Movie-Reviews
-A simple search UI for movie reviews published by the New York Times. using their API
+A search interface for New York Times movie reviews.

+This project uses the [New York Times API](http://developer.nytimes.com/) which has *really* nice documentation.